Skip to content

 Terminal window

-The name of the Job is stored in the io.kannika/restore-job-name label on the Restore.
+The name of the Job is stored in the io.kannika/restore-job-name annotation on the Restore.

 If the Restore is enabled, Kannika Armory will automatically regenerate a new Job and restart the Restore process.